bugzilla/bugzilla/docs/en/rst/api/core/v1/bug.rst

-                            field enabled, you can still search for bugs by QA Contact (though it is likely that no bug will have a QA Contact set, if the field is disabled). url               string    The "URL" field of a bug. version           string    The Version field of a bug. whiteboard        string    Search the "Status Whiteboard" field on bugs for a
+                            field enabled, you can still search for bugs by QA Contact (though it is likely that no bug will have a QA Contact set, if the field is disabled). triage_owner      string    The login name of the Triage Owner of a bug's component. url               string    The "URL" field of a bug. version           string    The Version field of a bug. whiteboard        string    Search the "Status Whiteboard" field on bugs for a